streetchief/KnowledgeBase/knowledge/finance-glossary/capital market.md

 # capital market

 ## Definition
 A financial market in which longer-term debt (maturity of greater than one year) and equity instruments are traded.
+Includes stocks, bonds, and mortgages.

 ## Notes